-A detailed review of my latest sustainability upgrade on the road to zero-waste: Underwear that absorbs your menstrual flow, from NYC-based Thinx.
+A detailed review of my latest sustainability upgrade on the slow road to zero-waste: Underwear that absorbs your menstrual flow, from NYC-based Thinx.

 What are period underwear?